 This video gives you a basic visual introduction to SHA256 Hash and the concept behind a Blockchain.

 At its core, a blockchain is a data structure used to create a digital transaction ledger.
 This ledger does not rest with a single provider but shared among a distributed network of computers and is completely secure.
 How?
 It uses cryptography to create transactions that are impervious to fraud.
 Moreover, Blockchain value is directly linked to the organizations that participate in them.

 The blockchain uses a distributed ledger to track transactions.
 It’s a write-only database used in accounting.
-The distributed ledger creates same copy of data across all participating nodes.
-A node is a person, thing or an entity that has decided to take part in the Blockchain.
+The distributed ledger creates the same copy of data across all participating nodes.
+A node is a person, thing or entity that has decided to take part in the Blockchain.

 If you don’t know this technology was initially designed to power Bitcoin.
 Participants in the blockchain can verify the transaction if it is valid and then write it to the ledger.
 Once this is done, transactions are then connected within a chain of blocks.
 All the transactions are grouped together in blocks.
 These blocks represent the order of transactions.